wusatosi/beman-website/README.md

 ## Add a blog post

-1. Clone the repository and a create new branch (which is required to get a CI preview deployment with your changes).
+1. Clone the repository and a create new branch.

 2. Create a directory`blog/YYYY-MM-DD-tile-of-post/` and write the blog post Markdown content in `index.md`: